tharindupr/BaiCoin/README.md

  - 22 coins per block to symbolize 22nd reformation to the Sri Lankan consitution.
  - 2019 blocks to retarget difficulty to symbolize the appoinment of president loku sir.

-The immediately useable, binary version of the BiCoin client sofware will be released soon.
+The immediately useable, binary version of the BaiCoin client sofware will be released soon.

 License
 -------

-BiCoin is released under the terms of the MIT license.
+BaiCoin is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.

 <!-- Development process